cfdyang521/cfdyang521.github.io/_pages/about.md

 Dr. Yang is an Assistant Professor in School of Computer Science and Technology / Faculty of Innovation Engineering at Macau University of Science and Technology (M.U.S.T. 澳門科技大學).
 Before he joined M.U.S.T., he was a postdoctoral researcher at Sun Yat-sen University (2021.12-2023.06).
 He obtained his doctoral degree in Applied Mathematics, Korea University, 2021 under the guidance of Prof. Junseok Kim.
 His research interests are Computational Multi-phase Fluid Dynamics, Phase-field Method, Numerical Simulations in Science and Engineering, and Mathematical Modeling.
 He has published 66 SCI papers as first or corresponding author from 2018.

-My team is recruting Master students.
-If you are willing to join us, please contact me!
-My E-mail address is jxyang@must.edu.mo
+I only recruit 1-3 Master students in each year.
+If you are willing to join my team, please contact me via jxyang@must.edu.mo

+Recently, I DO NOT recruit research assistants and I am NOT interested in any academic cooperations.

 已主持科研項目如下：